daffakamal/tugas-1-nwdc-2022/README.md

 # tugas-1-nwdc-2022
-Build a landing page with HTML and CSS (not responsive)
+Creating a landing page with HTML and CSS (not responsive)